What's at stake as Trump Org. trial deliberations continue

 WHO TESTIFIED

-Both sides presented relatively sparse cases revolving around just a few key witnesses.
+Both sides presented relatively sparse cases revolving around just a few key witnesses backed by reams of paper evidence, including spreadsheets, tax forms and checks stubs.
 In all, seven people testified — five for the prosecution and two for the defense.
-Even those distinctions didn’t always stick.
+Those distinctions didn’t always stick.

 Weisselberg and McConney, both prosecution witnesses, helped the defense at times.
-Bender, who spent years preparing tax returns for Trump and the company, was called by the defense but occasionally helped the prosecution.
+Bender, who spent years preparing tax returns for Trump and his businesses, was called by the defense but occasionally helped the prosecution.

 Prosecutors led off with McConney, who spent parts of five days on the witness stand.
 He tested positive for COVID-19 on the trial’s second day, delaying the trial for more than a week.
 After he showed a more favorable demeanor to defense lawyers, prosecutors won permission to treat him as a hostile witness.